Quality

 organizational gap analysis

-A procedure an organization performs to determine the steps needed to transition from its current state to its desired state.
-An organizational gap analysis helps a company identify the differences between ISO 9001:2015 and IATF 16949:2016.
+A study that determines the steps or resources needed to transition from an organization's current state to its desired state.
+An organizational gap analysis helps a company identify the differences between ISO 9001:2015, IATF 16949:2016, and the organization's current operating procedures.

 original equipment manufacturers